Alexandria Daily Town Talk, July 30, 1999

 LaFollette Medical Center.

 She was preceded in death by husband, Elias Adcock.
-Funeral services
+Funeral services were

 held Sunday, August 8 at Walters Funeral Home with Rev. Clyde Ellison